Complete positivity and distance-avoiding sets: The Boolean-quadratic cone and polytope

 The proof requires the use of the Reynolds operator on~$V$, namely of Lemma~\ref{lem:reynolds-continuous}.
-For this we need a $\Gamma$-invariant metric on~$V$, whose existence is implied by fact that~$\Gamma$ is metrizable via a bi-invariant metric, as shown by the following lemma.
+For this we need a $\Gamma$-invariant metric on~$V$, whose existence is implied by the metrizability of~$\Gamma$ via a bi-invariant metric, as shown by the following lemma.

 \begin{lemma} Let~$V$ be a compact Hausdorff space and~$\Gamma$ be a compact group that acts continuously and transitively on~$V$.
 If~$\Gamma$ is metrizable via a bi-invariant metric, then~$V$ is metrizable via a $\Gamma$-invariant metric. \end{lemma}